Tuesday, August 22, 2017

 Many people proclaim that they can’t multi-task, but can.
 They do it every Saturday at wedding receptions – almost without thought because they have ‘the ability to eat cheese cake dessert in the middle of the lamb curry main course or being able to combine the soup starter with the other dessert option – chocolate ice cream.’
 That is multi-tasking – not waiting for one course to end before starting the next.

 The worrying aspect about multi-tasking is that we become smug and aloof that often, we fall victim to our effective ability at doing it.
-I know that did not make sense, but you will see why Employee gave up on people with multi-tasking skills and opted for those who think outside the box.
+I know that didn't make sense, but you will see why Employee gave up on people with multi-tasking skills and opted for those who think outside the box.

 A couple of years back, Young Man was arrested in Romania for using an electric saw to slice his mother to pieces.
 All would have gone well for him had he not chosen to multi-task.
 He decided to watch television as he diced Mother into cubes that he didn’t notice the cord tangling up his arms.
 Apart from dicing Mother, he also ended up sawing off his foot.